-- Co-payment amounts are as follows: - \$3.00 for Brand Name Drugs; - \$1.00 for Generic Drugs; - \$0.50 for Non Prescription (over the counter) Drugs; - \$1.00 for Medical/Sickroom Supplies. - Co-payment is not required for certain Medicaid enrollees and service categories which include: - Medicaid enrollees younger than 21 years old; - Medicaid enrollees who are pregnant; - Pregnant women during pregnancy and for the two months after the month in which the pregnancy ends; - Family planning (birth control) services.
-This includes family planning drugs or supplies like birth control pills and condoms; - FDA approved drugs to treat Tuberculosis; - FDA approved drugs to treat mental illness (psychotropic drugs); - Residents of an Adult Care Facility licensed by the New York State Department of Health (DOH); - Residents of a Nursing Home; - Residents of an Intermediate Care Facility for the Developmentally Disabled (ICF/DD); - Residents of an Office of Mental Health (OMH) or Office of Mental Retardation and Developmental Disabilities (OMRDD) certified residences; - Enrollees in a Comprehensive Medicaid Case Management (CMCM) or Service Coordination Program; - Enrollees in an OMH or OMRDD Home and Community Based Services (HCBS) Waiver Program; and - Enrollees in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).
+\$1.00 for Preferred Brand Name Drugs;

+\$1.00 for Generic Drugs;

+\$0.50 for Non Prescription (over the counter) Drugs;

+\$1.00 for Medical/Sickroom Supplies.

+- Co-payment is not required for certain Medicaid beneficiaries and service categories which include: - Medicaid beneficiaries younger than 21 years old; - Medicaid beneficiaries who are pregnant; - Pregnant women during pregnancy and for the two months after the month in which the pregnancy ends; - Family planning (birth control) services.
+This includes family planning drugs or supplies like birth control pills and condoms; - FDA approved drugs to treat Tuberculosis; - FDA approved drugs to treat mental illness (psychotropic drugs); - Residents of an Adult Care Facility licensed by the New York State Department of Health (DOH); - Residents of a Nursing Home; - Residents of an Intermediate Care Facility for the Developmentally Disabled (ICF/DD); - Residents of an Office of Mental Health (OMH) or Office of Mental Retardation and Developmental Disabilities (OMRDD) certified residences; - Beneficiaries in a Comprehensive Medicaid Case Management (CMCM) or Service Coordination Program; - Beneficiaries in an OMH or OMRDD Home and Community Based Services (HCBS) Waiver Program; and - Beneficiaries in a DOH HCBS Waiver Program for Persons with Traumatic Brain Injury (TBI).